 Spend more time on scratches and dents as needed.
 Once you are done, wipe it down with a moist rag.
 See my posts on how to sand furniture with an electric sander and the best sanders for wood furniture here.

 2. How to Prime Furniture

-For this dresser, I used Zinnser Bullseye 123 in white.
+For this dresser, I used Zinsser Bullseye 123 in white.
 This a water-based tintable primer which means that you can have it tinted just like paint.
+This allows your primer coat to not only allow your adhere well but also to help with coverage by tinting it.
+This will more than likely save you from an extra coat of paint.
 It also settles out really well as it dries meaning that it doesn’t show brush strokes easily.

 How to Paint Furniture White